 Sober Cycling in Thailand

-I have started cycling as part of my current attempt at stay in good physical shape; it fits in nicely with the punch bag and my occasional swims.
-I have only been out on the bike a few times but I really like it.
-Mind you, I usually like most of my fitness activities when I begin with them; later the novelty tends to wear off.
-I have a good feeling about cycling though and maybe this will be something that I’ll be doing long term.
+I have taken up cycling as part of my most recent attempt to get back in good physical shape – it fits in nicely with the punch bag and my occasional swims.
+I have only been out on the bike a couple of times but so far so good.
+Mind you, I’ve had similar feelings for other fitness activities in the past but lost my enthusiasm once the novelty wore off.
+I have a good feeling about cycling though, and just maybe this will be something that I’ll be for many years to come.
 It is just such a nice way to spend a half an hour or so and get out in the fresh air at the same time.

-I haven’t actually been on a bike since the early nineties; they are right about you never forgetting how to do it.
-The last time I apparently cycled was in Oxford and it was midnight and I was very drunk; I say ‘apparently’ because I don’t remember a thing as I was in the middle of a blackout.
-My friends at the time told me that I’d decided to borrow a bicycle and there was just no way they could talk me out of it – not only could I be out of control when drinking but also very wilful.
+I haven’t actually been on a bike since the early nineties.
+It turns out that they are right about you never forgetting how to do it.
+The last time I apparently cycled was in Oxford and it was midnight and I was very drunk – I say ‘apparently’ because I was in the middle of a blackout and can’t remember a thing about it.
+My friends at the time told me that I’d decided to borrow a bike and there was just no way they could talk me out of it – not only could I be out of control when drinking but also very willful.
 Luckily I wasn’t hurt, but that was the last time I rode a bicycle.
 Now that I’ve discovered sober cycling it seems that I’ve been missing out on a good thing.

-The other great thing about cycling is that you get to see a bit of your neighbourhood.
+One of the nicest things about cycling is that I get to see a bit more of my neighborhood.
 I’ve been living in Thailand for almost a decade, and these days it is easy to fail to appreciate things.
 I have always loved walking, but I soon found out that this wasn’t such a great idea in Thailand.
 Not because of the heat so much but more to do with the fact that people were constantly stopping to offer me a lift on whatever transport they had with them.
 This was a great way to practice my Thai, but it took away from the exercise when you keep on stopping.
 I previously lived in a rural part of the country, and I remember one day going for a walk and literally every car, motorbike, and tractor that day stopped for me – I gave up fitness walking in Thailand after that.
-With cycling I get to experience my local area, give a smile or wave to a neighbour, and still do my bit for my heart.
+With cycling I get to experience my local area, give a smile or wave to a neighbor, and still do my bit for my heart.
 Nobody has stopped to offer me a lift – at least not yet anyway.